VincentToups/igp/README.md

 Here, `image_raw` calls `imagebody_raw` with a temporary file name containing the data in `y`.

 Data is dumped into the `tmp` directory, but you may want to delete it periodically if you are dealing with large data sets.

+There is also the helper verb `asFile` which takes a single data object and returns a file into which that data has been dumped.